Iaddiop/Data_Modeling_with_Postgres/README.md

 ## Data modeling :
 We will use the relational database to modeling the data and the star schema concept, like this :

-**- Fact Table**
+- **Fact Table**

-**songplays** - records in log data associated with song plays i.e. records with page NextSong (this is important, because we will filtring data for page == NextSong), have these columns : songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent
+**- songplays** : records in log data associated with song plays i.e. records with page NextSong (this is important, because we will filtring data for page == NextSong), have these columns : songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent

-**- Dimension Tables**
+- **Dimension Tables**

-**users** - users table in the app have this columns : user_id, first_name, last_name, gender, level
+**- users** - users table in the app have this columns : user_id, first_name, last_name, gender, level

-**songs** - songs in music database, have these columns : song_id, title, artist_id, year, duration
+**- songs** - songs in music database, have these columns : song_id, title, artist_id, year, duration

-**artists** - artists in music database, have these columns : artist_id, name, location, latitude, longitude
+**- artists** - artists in music database, have these columns : artist_id, name, location, latitude, longitude

-**time** - timestamps of records in songplays broken down into specific units, have these columns : start_time, hour, day, week, month, year, weekday
+**- time** - timestamps of records in songplays broken down into specific units, have these columns : start_time, hour, day, week, month, year, weekday

 Please check `sql_queries.py` to see the details of data type of each columns in the tables.
 To learn more about [Data Types Postgres](https://www.postgresql.org/docs/9.5/datatype.html).

-## How to run the project :
+## How to run python scripts :
 - Description of the files contents :
 `sql_queries.py` : content all queries that we need to create, to drop and insert data in the tables.
 `create_table.py` : using sql_queries module to make connection with the database, create and drop the tables.